sjbiaga/kittens/nat-2-trampoline/README.md

    `apply` method will process it next.

-1. `case FlatMap(s, g)` transforms the source `s`, and then invokes the `flatMap` method upon, which in all three cases is known to compile to a `FlatMap`-like state. `apply` occurs a third time as part of the composition `g andThen apply`, so it one more transformation will be performed prior to the `FlatMap`-like state finish pattern-matching.
+1. `case FlatMap(s, g)` transforms the source `s`, and then invokes the `flatMap` method upon, which in all three cases is known to compile to a `FlatMap`-like state. `apply` occurs a third time as part of the composition `g andThen apply`, but virtually (pattern-matching might not even reach it).

 the answer is _twice_ yes: the source `Trampoline` is stack safe anyway, and the target, respectively, `TailRec`, `CatsTrampoline`, and `Eval`, is anyway too.